HSE Offshore Medic

 - Abdominal examination and acute medical/surgical emergencies offshore

-- Pre-Hospital Thromolysis
+- Pre-Hospital Thrombolysis

 - General discussion (minor ailments) including eyes, ears & skin conditions

-- Level 2 Food Hygiene and Safety (online course)
+- Level 2 Food Hygiene and Safety (online course) + another module of the students choice

 - Oral examination (30mins) minor ailments inc. asthma, epilepsy, diabetes & dermatological conditions

 The HSE Offshore Installations and Pipeline Works (First-Aid) Regulations 1989 (OFAR) state that students must complete 60 hours of placements in an Emergency Department (or similar) in order to achieve the HSE Offshore Medic qualification.
-These placements can be organised by DDRC for a limited number of people per course and for a small charge.
-Alternatively, students can organise their own placement.
-Written confirmation of the offer for a placement is required, along with written and signed evidence of the placement hours completed.
-Please contact training @ddrc.org to discuss or if you would like more information.

 DDRC Professional Services is committed to the delivery of high quality training and support to our clients.
 We pride ourselves on listening to our client’s requirements and providing cost effective, high quality solutions tailored to client needs.
 DDRC Professional Services operates to the ISO 9001:2015 Quality Management System.
 The procedures employed conform to client and company requirements and ensure the health, safety and welfare of all clients, preventing exposure to unacceptable risk.